qualities of linen

 wash colours separately and wash light colours separately from dark. use gentle wash cycle and do not overload your machine or add too much detergent because residual soap and or not rinsing correctly may result in discoloration over time.

-do not over launder your linens, too much washing and drying can damage fibres, tumbling around in a hot dryer or washer constantly can wear fibres as is the case with any textile.
+do not over launder your linens, too much washing and drying can damage fibres, tumbling around in a hot dryer or washer constantly can wear fibres as is the case with any textile. do not expose to direct sunlight as this may discolour the linen over time as is the case with most textiles.

 we do not recommend dry cleaning because some solvents or cleaning agents used when dry cleaning could lead to shade or colour change.